 With the developer tools panel open on the List page, select a few records and click Update Selected.
-A new entry appears under the Network tab: browser executes buttonhandler.php file where the server side code is stored.
+A new entry appears under the Network tab: browser executes buttonhandler.aspx file where the server side code is stored.

 If you expand the Response tab, you can see the error description if there is any:

 In this case, it says the following under the Error description:

 "Description: An unhandled exception occurred during the execution of the current web request.
 Please review the stack trace for more information about the error and where it originated in the code.

 Exception Details: System.Data.SqlClient.SqlException: Invalid object name 'car'."

 It looks like we have misspelled the table name in our code.
 Replacing 'car' with 'carscars' fixes the issue.

 This can definitely be helpful, though some events can be hundreds lines of code long and a single error message can't always help.

 To find the exact line of code that produces the error, scroll down the content of the Response tab to find the entry that points to buttonhandler.aspx file.

 Now you can open the buttonhandler.aspx file in any text editor (Notepad++ recommended) and find the line 49: